 The tram service (“light rail vehicles”) in the heart of Sydney is relatively new, and for just a few dollars, you can get from Circular Quay to downtown Sydney smoothly and quickly in a minute or two.

 Combine these options with walking, and you can see and explore a great deal of Sydney during your stay.

-We recommend that you pack good walking shoes, a great guidebook, and a day of exploration walking the different areas of central Sydney on foot.
+We recommend that your packing list includes good walking shoes, and an excellent guidebook, for a day of exploration walking the different areas of central Sydney.
 We are starting at the water, of course!

 The best way for visitors to use Sydney’s transport network